MKme/RV/README.md

 # RV Camper Mods and Hacks

+## MPPT Charge Controller

+Charge Controller I have: https://amzn.to/3JxVAu8

+I am working on a hack to do a remote display

 ## Electrical Panel:

 Electrical panel is laser cut on the k40 in acrylic panel